Robust Recursive Fusion of Multiresolution Multispectral Images with Location-Aware Neural Networks: Experiments and Results

 \subsection{Results and discussion for the Elephant Butte site}

 We fused the red and NIR bands of MODIS and Landsat for the Elephant Butte site in both cloudless and cloudy scenarios.
 Note that we only show the NIR reflectance band for the reconstruction result for succinctness.
 The results for the red band are included in Appendix \ref{app:SupportiveExperimentsResults}.
 In the cloudless scenario, the fusion results for NIR band and all algorithms are shown in Figure~\ref{fig:Reconstruction-EButte-cloudless} along with the acquired MODIS and Landsat images.
-Acquisition dates are displayed in the top labels at each column with a character, $M$ for MODIS and $L$ for Landsat, indicating the image processed by the fusion algorithms at that date.
-We recall that only the first and last Landsat images were used in the fusion process, keeping the remaining two images at dates 06/07 and 06/23 as ground-truth to measure the performances of different methods by evaluating the quality of the reconstructed images at dates 06/14 and 06/27 (we remark that the MODIS images at dates 06/07 and 06/23 were not available due to cloud cover).
-Figure~\ref{fig:watermaperror-Ebutte-cloudless} shows the misclassification maps (i.e., the absolute error between the water maps obtained by each algorithm and the ground-truth).
+In the top labels, acquisition dates represent the acquired date.
+If the images are processed by the fusion algorithm, we have $M$ for MODIS and $L$ for Landsat, following the date in top label.
+As shown in the figure, only the first and last Landsat images were used in the fusion process, while the remaining two images at dates 06/07 and 06/23 act as ground-truth.
+They are used to evaluate the accuracy of fused images at 06/14 and 06/27 to compare the performances of different methods (note that the MODIS images at dates 06/07 and 06/23 were not available due to cloud cover).
+Figure~\ref{fig:watermaperror-Ebutte-cloudless} shows the misclassification maps (i.e., the absolute error between the water maps by different algorithm and the ground-truth).
 It can be seen that all four methods share visually similar image reconstructions.

 To evaluate the performances of different methods more clearly, Table~\ref{Table:misclassification-rmse-ebutte-cloudless} shows the misclassification percentage and the RMSE of the estimated images.
 In terms of RMSE, the GVIKF-NN and KF-NN hold a close performance on average.
 GVIKF and KF, on the other hand, show a higher RMSE.
-In terms of misclassification percentage, we can see that the the GVIKF-NN holds the smallest misclassification percentage on average, and the second best method is the KF-NN, followed by KF and GVIKF.
-This shows that the NN model is important to prevent performance losses in the proposed robust framework in the absence of outliers.
+In terms of misclassification percentage, we can see that the GVIKF-NN holds the smallest misclassification percentage on average, and the second best method is the KF-NN, followed by KF and GVIKF.
+This shows that the NN model is important for preventing performance losses in the proposed robust framework in the absence of outliers.